Skip to main content

 Processing timelines at Cadence Bank: 5-10 business days for initial review after document submission; varies based on completeness and account type.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

-Cadence Bank requires several documents to process a claim, including Certified copy of the death certificate, Valid government-issued photo ID for the claimant, and Account information for the deceased (account numbers), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Cadence Bank includes Certified copy of the death certificate, Valid government-issued photo ID for the claimant, and Account information for the deceased (account numbers), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions

-You can add a Payable on Death (POD) beneficiary to your Cadence Bank deposit accounts by logging in to Cadence Online Banking, visiting a branch, or calling 1-888-797-7711.
-You will need the beneficiary's full legal name, date of birth, Social Security number, and relationship to you.
+You can add a Payable on Death (POD) beneficiary to deposit accounts by logging in to Cadence Online Banking, visiting any Cadence Bank branch, or calling customer service at 1-888-797-7711.
+You will need the beneficiary full legal name, date of birth, Social Security number, and relationship.
+To name a trust as POD beneficiary, a branch visit or phone call may be required.

 Cadence Bank's Death Claims can be reached by phone at 1-888-797-7711 and email at customer.service@cadencebank.com for questions throughout the claims process.